imalexianne/Telco_Churn_Gradio_App/README.md

 # Interface Input Features
-* Gender: Gender of the customer (Male/Female).
+* Tenure: The number of months the customer has been with the company.
 * Partner: Whether the customer has a partner (Yes/No).
 * Dependents: Whether the customer has dependents (Yes/No).
-* Tenure: The number of months the customer has been with the company.
 * Internet Service: Type of internet service (DSL/Fiber optic/No).
-* Phone Service: Whether the customer has phone service (Yes/No).
 * Multiple Lines: Whether the customer has multiple phone lines (Yes/No).
 * Contract: Type of contract the customer has (Month-to-month/One year/Two year).
 * Monthly Charges: Amount of monthly charges.